swiftlang/swift-evolution/proposals/nnnn-implicit-open-existentials.md

 }
 ```

 In that sense, implicitly opening existentials for calls to generic functions is a generalization of this existing behavior to all generic parameters.
-It isn't strictly more expressive: as the `hasBellsMember` example shows, one *can* always write a member in a protocol extension to get this opening behavior, and trampoline over to another language feature.
+It isn't strictly more expressive: as the `hasBellsMember` example shows, one *can* always write a member in a protocol extension to get this opening behavior.
 This proposal aims to make implicit opening of existentials more uniform and more ergonomic, by making it more general.

 Let's consider one last implementation of our "readiness" check, where want to "open code" the check for bells without putting the logic into a separatae generic function `hasBells`: